Can OISS help me file my taxes?

 All nonresident aliens for tax purposes, in F or J status, are required to complete Form 8843 with the IRS regardless, if payment was received or not.
 This also includes dependents in F-2 and J-2 status, regardless of age.

-I arrived in the U.S. in December of 2015 and I didn't work.
+I arrived in the U.S. in December of 2016 and I didn’t have any US source income.
 Do I still have to file Form 8843?

 Does my F-2 or J-2 dependent need to file a tax form?